NilsGolembiewski/mass-information-retrieval-tool/README.md

 # Mass Information Retrieval Tool

-A Python tool that retrieves structured information for a list of items from a CSV file using the Google Gemini API based on a YAML configuration file.
+A Python tool that retrieves structured information for a list of items from a CSV file using a multi-step process involving Google Gemini and Google Custom Search, based on a YAML configuration file.

-### Information Source (Gemini API with Google Search)

-This tool utilizes the Google Gemini API to gather information.
-Crucially, it enables the **Google Search tool** within the API call.
-This allows the Gemini model to potentially perform live web searches via Google Search to supplement its internal knowledge base and provide more current or specific information when answering prompts.
-The quality and recency of the information depend on both the Gemini model's capabilities and the search results it accesses.
+### Workflow Overview

+1.  **Query Generation:** For each item in the input CSV and each field defined in the target schema, the tool asks Google Gemini to generate an optimal Google search query.
+2.  **Search Execution:** The generated queries are executed using the Google Custom Search API.
+3.  **Result Processing:** The aggregated search results are then fed back into Google Gemini, along with the original item details and the target schema, to generate the final structured JSON output.

+This multi-step approach aims to leverage Gemini's query generation capabilities and Google Search's real-time information access, followed by Gemini's ability to synthesize and structure the gathered data.

 ## Prerequisites